dart-lang/language/accepted/future-releases/type-modifiers/feature-specification.md

-# "Base", "interface", and "final" types
+# Type modifiers

 Author: Bob Nystrom

 Status: Accepted

 Version 1.0

+Experiment flag: type-modifiers

 This proposal specifies three modifiers that can be placed on classes and mixins to allow an author to control whether the type allows being implemented,